szorbasc/HOLOPLOT-Assignment/README.md

 # HOLOPLOT-Assignment
 HOLOPLOT Interview task in C++

-My take on the assignment which they cannot give feedback and expected a bit more..
+My take on the simple assignment which they cannot give feedback and expected a bit more..

 ## DESCRIPTION
 ```